tsztin0217/snake-game/README.md

     -  Reset (resets all displays and records)
     -  Mute sound effects

-## Current Bugs
+## Updates
-- Food occasionally spawns on the cat's body which momentarily distorts the grid but does not affect game functionality
+- No more grid cell distortion — fixed food respawn issue!

 ## Future Improvements
-- Make the food respawn at a location different from the one occupied by a cat segment
+- ~~Make the food respawn at a location different from the one occupied by a cat segment~~
 - Generate randomized encouraging messages for each level to add variety and enhance gameplay
 - Implement light/dark mode
 - Add mobile touch controls